Best Zucchini Recipes – Both Savory & Sweet

-Looking for ways to use up zucchini, both the large “clubs” and smaller sizes you get from your garden or friend’s gardens?
-Look no further – I’ve got you covered with my favorite, tried and true recipes that everyone loves – even zucchini haters!
+Looking for great zucchini recipes to use both the large “clubs” and smaller sizes you get from your garden or friend’s gardens?
+Look no further – here are our favorite, tried and true recipes that everyone loves – even zucchini haters!

 Whether you’re looking for the one zucchini bread you can make again and again, a side dish that will go with anything, or baked cookies, cakes, and muffins that benefit from zucchini’s moistness, you’ll find it here!